entando/entando-docs/vuepress/docs/next/tutorials/cms/page-management.md

 ![image](./extracted-media/media/Publish1.png)

-A page must have a title, a code, a placement in the page tree, an owner group, a join group and a page template.
-When you create a new page, you
-must:

--   Provide a title and a code in the Info section.
+You will need to supply at least the following fields:
+- `Title`: used for SEO
+- `Code`: must be unique
+- `Page placement`: the location of the Page in the Page Tree

--   Provide, selecting them from the dropdown menus, an Owner Group and, optionally, a Join Group in the Page Groups section,
+- `Owner Group`: the Group that has access to the Page

--   Select a Page Template from the available templates.
+- `Page Template`: the structure and presentation of the Page

 ![image](./extracted-media/media/Publish2.png)

--   Click the green **Save and Configure** button.
-This brings you to the configuration section, which lists all the frames defined in the page template you associated with that page.
+-   Click the green **Save and Design** button.
+This brings you to the Designer section which lets you place widgets into the Page Template frames.

 ![image](./extracted-media/media/Publish3.png)

--   Add widgets by dragging them from the right column on to the desired frame.
+-   Add widgets by dragging them from the right column into the desired frame.
 -   If you select the **Content** widget, its corresponding settings page will be shown.

 ![image](./extracted-media/media/Publish4.png)